Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 -- | --
 [BitVise SSH Client](https://www.bitvise.com/ssh-client-download)|For remote access to the terminal and to upload files via SFTP
-[TightVNC (client)](https://www.tightvnc.com/download.php)|For remote desktop connections [Halo Multi-Server](https://github.com/Chalwk77/HALO-SCRIPT-PROJECTS/releases/tag/multi-server)|These are compatible with Linux
+[TightVNC (client)](https://www.tightvnc.com/download.php)|For remote desktop connections [HPC/CE Server Template](https://github.com/Chalwk77/HALO-SCRIPT-PROJECTS/releases/tag/ReadyToGo)|These are compatible with Linux

 For information on how the Multi-Server is set up, please see [this page](https://github.com/Chalwk77/HALO-SCRIPT-PROJECTS/releases/tag/v1.0.7-Multi-Server).